 TomTom’s CEO Harold Goddijn stresses the importance of creating a foundation for collaboration with its new map platform.
-“The TomTom Maps Platform supports our strategy to foster an ecosystem where the world comes together to create the smartest map on the planet,” he said in the announcement.
+“The TomTom Orbis Maps supports our strategy to foster an ecosystem where the world comes together to create the smartest map on the planet,” he said in the announcement.

 TomTom is already talking to a handful of new partners from the tech industry, as well as discussing broader collaborations with a few longstanding partners.
 While they can’t be named yet, we do know one thing: the broader and more diverse those partners become, the stronger and smarter the map grows.

 TomTom also aspires to extend its definition of community beyond commercial partners, to grow its position as an active member of the OSM community — both in terms of using data from OSM to enhance the new TomTom map in line with its Open Database License (OBdL) and through sharing additional map data and other mapping resources back to OSM editors.

 Like many companies that work with OSM data, TomTom has a dedicated OpenStreetMap outreach team to deal with this.
 It has a dual mission: “Make sure that TomTom’s use and improvement of OSM data is done according to the community’s guidelines and uncover opportunities for TomTom to support the OSM community’s many mapping initiatives,” Courtney Williamson, OSM Engagement Lead, explains.